 The principal’s signature on the bond form must be witnessed by a licensed notary public.
 The bond is to be maintained until the principal’s license is withdrawn, terminated, or revoked.
 If the bond is otherwise canceled, the surety must send a written cancellation notice to the Director of the Financial Institutions Division at least 30 days before the cancellation date.

 How to become a collection agency in New Mexico

 All applications must be submitted to the Financial Institutions Division.
 The following information and documentation must be provided along with the application:

 - financial statement

 - disclosure of affiliated business entities

 - $5,000 surety bond

 To renew a license, the debt collection company must submit a renewal application along with a $50 application fee.

-Detailed licensing requirements can be found in the “Important Links” section on this page.
+Detailed licensing requirements can be found in the “Additional Resources” section on this page.